marinov98/MarinMacs/README.md

 - Find out more about how this works [here](<https://github.com/emacs-lsp/lsp-mode>)

 ## DAP
-- debugger adapater protocal
+- debugger adapter protocal
-- I have yet to make this work properly
+- visit [official repo](<https://github.com/emacs-lsp/dap-mode>) to get debugging support for your specific language

 ## Cpp
 - c++-modern-font-lock (helpes emacs recognize c++11 and above)
 - clang-format (formats c++ code)
 - clang-format+ (automatically format C++ code)
+- dap-gdb-lldb (debugger support for dap-mode)

 ## Python
 - **Packages below are not used but kept for reference**